KATHY SHERMAN SUDER

 Her first major series of work on boxers, KNOCKOUT, as described by The New Yorker , “owe more to Caravaggio than to Sports Illustrated".
 Exhibited in Fort Worth, New York, and at Paris Photo, KNOCKOUT marked Suder’s arrival on the U.S. art scene as an image maker of unusual emotional and visual power.

-It’s clear that almost two decades as an oil painter informs her photography.
-Before working as a visual artist, Suder designed and painted children’s furniture, as owner of FUN-iture, that was featured in Neiman Marcus,FAO Swartz, and Spiegels Christmas Catalogs in addition to In Style Magazine.
+It’s clear that almost two decades as an oil painter inform her photography.
+Before working as a visual artist, Suder designed and painted children’s furniture, as owner of FUN-iture©, that was featured in Neiman Marcus,FAO Swartz, and Spiegels Christmas Catalogs in addition to In Style Magazine.
 In the early 2000s, she studied with two iconic photographers, Ralph Gibson and Eikoh Hosoe where she learned about photographing the body with particular attention to shadow and light.